AniruthSuresh/Real-Time-Visual-Servoing-Grasping/README.md

 ### Steps

-1. Create the conda environment using the provided `environment.yml` file and activate it:
+1. Create the conda environment (rtvs in this case) using the provided `environment.yml` file and activate it:
    ```bash
    conda env create -f environment.yml
    conda activate rtvs